Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Introduction

-\textbf{Acknowledgements:} I would like to thank my advisor D.H.
-Phong for his guidance and helpful insight into the problem, and also Karsten Gimre for help in checking calculations during the preparation of this work and for his extensive assistance with the use of Mathematica.
+\textbf{Acknowledgements:} I would like to thank my Ph.D. advisor D.H.
+Phong for his guidance and helpful insight into the problem, and also Steve Zelditch for his encouragement.
+Also thanks to Karsten Gimre for help in checking calculations during the preparation of this work and for his extensive assistance with the use of Mathematica.